Pugnator/openvsm/README.md

 Written in C and gcc-ready (mingw/cygwin) for Linux and Windows

+  - You don't need to compile anything - one DLL for all models in Lua
-  - You can create your model as standalone DLL or use DLL and Lua script together
+  - You can create your model as a standalone DLL or use DLL and Lua script together
-  - Function prototypes have the same syntax in both API
+  - Function prototypes have similar syntax in C and Lua API
   - Designed with hope to make simulation as simple as possible for electronics enthusiasts